lisacheng-choco/airbnb-demand-price-analysis/README.md

 - [The Impact of COVID-19 on Airbnb Market in Taipei: Exploratory Analysis](https://github.com/lisacheng-choco/airbnb-demand-price-analysis/blob/master/airbnb_covid19_analysis.ipynb): Exploratory analysis of the Airbnb dataset complied in 2020 and 2019, focusing on the impact of COVID-19 on the rental market in Taipei, including the analysis of the number of rental demand, booking rate, and price strategy.
 - [Predicting Airbnb Listing Prices in Taipei](https://github.com/lisacheng-choco/airbnb-demand-price-analysis/blob/master/airbnb_pricing_prediction.ipynb): A model to predict the price of a given Airbnb listing in Taipei using statistical analysis tools and machine learning algorithms.
 Identified the optimal model that a host can set a reasonable price based on the properties of a listing.

+*Kindly note that I didn't put the dataset on my repository because they exceed the maximum file-size regulated by Github.
+Instead, I provided the links for downloading the data used in this project in '.ipynb' files*